streamlit/docs/content/deploy/community-cloud/manage-your-account/sign-in-sign-out.md

 # Sign in & sign out

-Once you've created your account, you can sign in to <a href="https://share.streamlit.io" target="_blank">share.streamlit.io</a> and follow the steps below.
+Once you've created your account, you can sign in to <a href="https://share.streamlit.io" target="_blank">share.streamlit.io</a> as described by the options below.

 ![Sign in to Streamlit Community Cloud](/images/streamlit-community-cloud/account-sign-in.png)